National Campaign Against Distracted Driving Launched

-We have written often in this blog about the dangers and growing problem of distracted driving.
-Texting and other distractions resulting from the use of hand-held personal devices kill and injure.
 The National Highway Safety Administration estimates that in 2012 alone, distracted driving accounted for 3,328 deaths and an estimated 421,000 injuries in the United States.
+Distracted driving is the engagement of texting and other distractions from the use of hand-held personal devices.

 This week, the United States Department of Transportation has launched its first ever National Distracted Driving Enforcement and Advertising Campaign.
 The campaign will combine $8.5 million in national television, radio and digital advertisements with a nationwide crackdown by law enforcement on texting while driving in states with distracted driving bans.